daniellerch/daniellerch.github.io/stego/aletheia/training-en.md

 whether an image is cover or stego.
 These models can be trained with the basic dataset, which does not contain double images, but also with the DCI dataset.
-The B models are models that allow predicting whether an image is stego or *double*.
+The B models are models that allow predicting whether an image is stego or double.
 These models are only necessary for the DCI method.

 The DCI method uses A and B models to determine if there are